 - 5V, 0A - 0.5A

-The mains voltage that supports the power supply is selectable, via a connector inside the power supply: 120Vac 60Hz or 240Vac 50Hz.
-Obviously, my computer is set to 240Vac.
-The maximum power supply is 204W.
+The mains voltage that supports the power supply is selectable, through an internal connector to the power supply: 120vca 60Hz or 240vca 50Hz.
+Obviously, my computer is set to 240vca.
+The maximum power of the power supply is 204W.

-It should be noted, in the characteristics of the power supply, that there is a minimum absorption current.
+Note, in the characteristics of the power supply, that there is a minimum absorption current.
 The 5V voltage is not adjusted correctly if the absorption is less than 3A.
-To test the power supply, you must first impose a load of at least 3A on the 5V line.
-Only with the absorption of at least 3A on the 5V line, it is possible to charge and test the other outputs.
+To test the power supply, first of all it is necessary to impose a load of at least 3A on the 5V line.
+Only with the absorption of at least 3A on the 5V line, it is possible to load and test the other outputs.

 The Commodore A2000 has a proper operating system, windowed.
 For this reason, it is not easy to determine which is to consider the actual start screen.

-If the hard disk is not present and no diskette is inserted, the Amiga 2000 starts with the screen that requires the insertion of a boot disk.
+If the hard disk is not present and no disk is inserted, the Amiga 2000 starts with the screen that requires the insertion of a boot disc.

 AmigaDOS is a module of the AmigaOS operating system and deals with storing data on physical media: hard disk and floppy disk.
 The AmigaDOS version 1.3 boot screen is as follows.

-When the WorkBench desktop environment loads, the screen depends on the version of the WorkBench.
-While the A2000 also worked with other versions of the WorkBench, it came with WorkBench version 1.2 or version 1.3.
+By loading the Workbench desktop environment, the screen depends on the version of the same.
+Although working with other versions of the workbench, the A2000 came out with the Workbench version 1.2 or version 1.3.
 My computer has version 1.3.